 Moz is an industry leader in SEO software.
 Moz and other similar companies have tools every marketer should use to get the most out of their marketing budgets.

-Moz offers a keyword planner that far exceeds Google Adwords tool.
+Moz offers a keyword planner that far exceeds Google Ads tool.
 It gives you keyword traffic, difficulty and top competitors among other useful information.

 Chrome Mozbar gives you information about how your website’s authority, links, and more.

 Moz Site Explorer allows you to look at the websites that are linking to yours.